harishragav-s/Profile_page/README.md

     <section>
         <h2>About Me</h2>
         <p>
             I am a 3rd-year Computer Science student at Saveetha Engineering College.
 Passionate about full-stack development and AI-based applications, I aim to build practical tech solutions and contribute to impactful projects.
-I also enjoy cricket, writing, and learning about startups and business.
         </p>
     </section>